Using Visual AI to Speed Up Image and Video Annotation

 features:

-detection: trueThe annotator clicks "Detect", and AI suggestions appear as dashed overlays on the image.
+detection: trueThe annotator clicks "Detect" and the AI's suggestions show up as dashed overlays on the image.
 Double-click to accept, right-click to reject.

 ai_support: